Treaty of Thorn (1709): Conclusion

 The Treaty of Thorn in 1709 was not only a result of a key turning point in the Great Northern War, but also a watershed moment for regional power and politics.
 The treaty came after the Battle of Poltava, where the Russian’s had dealt a decisive defeat to their Swedish rivals.
 After a meeting between Peter the Great and Augustus the Strong in 1709, the two parties agreed to the latter’s restoration to the Polish-Lithuanian throne and his support in defeating Russia’s enemies in Poland, alongside additional secret clauses pertaining to territorial gains after defeating their common foe, Charles XII.
 Although the Tsar dictated the terms, they appeared balanced and fair on the surface in light of the concessions made to Augustus.
 However, implementation heavily skewed in favor of Russia, as reflected in the Tsar’s significant gains at the expense of Augustus and his interests.
 Russia would benefit in terms of control in internal Polish affairs, gaining new territories in contradiction to the terms of the treaty, and a broad military and political alliance with which to fight regional enemies.
 As a result, the treaty had instead culminated in fostering Russia’s rise, paralleling regional developments in which Russia was gaining at the expense of both allies and foes.
 Ultimately, the treaty in terms of its background, terms, implementation, and outcomes provide a snapshot into Russia’s ascendancy in northeastern Europe in the early eighteenth century.

+Aftermath

+Following the Battle of Poltava and the Treaty of Thorn, the European balance of power had considerably shifted, with Russia and Prussia replacing Sweden and Poland as the new powers in the Baltic Sea.